-- e.
-Restraint system (either 5 or 6 piece) mounted per manufacturer's recommendations; length shall NOT be adjusted by tying knots in the webbing - f.
-On board air system will conform to APBA General Safety Rule 4 - g.
-Valid driver's capsule test - 2.
-Cockpit Requirements - a.
+- a.
 When cockpits were manufactured and installed, an APBA Cockpit Registration Certificate was issued and required to be permanently mounted to the cockpit.
 This certificate must be present.
 If not present, an appropriate authority must certify it serviceable and assign a Cockpit Registration Certificate. - b.
 Hulls registered for CBF may or may not have an APBA certificate.
 These cockpits were to be manufactured to the APBA standards and will be treated individually.
 A history of the boat specifying the builder must be submitted (in writing) to the Vintage and Historic Safety Director for approval prior to running. - c.
 All controls must be labelled with function and control position - d.
-All surfaces which the driver may contact must be padded with a minimum of $\frac{1}{2}$ " ethofoam - e.
+All surfaces which the driver may contact must be padded with a minimum of 1⁄2" ethofoam - e.
 The underside of the dash or instrument panel must present a soft surface to the driver. - f.
 Reinforced cockpits fitted with a canopy shall run with the canopy. - g.
 All holes open to the engine bay are to be sealed; the purpose is to fully separate the cockpit from the engine bay in the event of fire. - h.
 A minimum of 2" of head clearance must be maintained between the top of the driver's helmet to the lowest point of the structural cockpit.
 This overhead surface should also be padded with ethofoam.
 This section is subject to revision if/when APBA categories that allow reinforced cockpits/canopies make changes to their rules.
-It is the intent of this section to maintain the highest level of safety based on the most current research and available information. - i.
+It is the intent of this section to maintain the highest level of safety based on the most current research and available information.

+- i.
 A minimum of $\frac{1}{2}$ " ethofoam must be placed behind the driver's head. - j.
 Air systems are recommended and/or required per APBA General Safety Rule 4 and configured per current Inboard Rules - k.
 While many early hulls did not use a seat, participants are strongly encouraged to run a seat to protect against potential back injury. - 3.
 Other Considerations - a.
 Per APBA General Safety Rules all boats with a reinforced cockpit must be equipped with a minimum of a one-way radio system. - b.
 Rescue teams must be reinforced cockpit certified. - c.
 Boats with reinforced cockpits are allowed to run with non-reinforced cockpit hulls. - 4.
-Hulls Initially Built with Reinforced Cockpits - a.
-These hulls must be run with their cockpit installed - 5.
-Hulls Initially Built without Reinforced Cockpits
+Hulls Initially Built with Reinforced Cockpits (with or without canopies) - a.
+These hulls must be run with their reinforced cockpit installed. - 5.
+Hulls Initially Built without Reinforced Cockpits - a.
+These hulls may be run with or without their reinforced cockpit. - b.
+Any structural components removed with the reinforced cockpit must be replaced to ensure the integrity, strength, and safety of the modified hull.